Your website is a visual representation of your company.

 First impressions matter, and you only have a few seconds to make a positive one.
 You have about 10 seconds to make a great first impression with your website, which is important because 75% of people say website design is the number one factor in determining a brand’s credibility.

 Ouch.
 This can really hurt if you’re stuck in a web design rut.
 Unfortunately, you might be turning off visitors without even realizing it.
-Preferences and web design trends are constantly changing, and what might have been a killer design just a couple years ago could easily be stale today.
+Preferences and web design trends are constantly changing, and what might have been a killer design just a couple of years ago could easily be stale today.

 Are “stale” and “outdated” words you want to be associated with your brand?
 So it’s time to take a long, hard look at your web design, and discover which outdated web practices you might be guilty of and how to solve the problem.